robang74/porteus-usb-installer/README.md

 The script is not executable by default, hence it requires to be run by a shell.
 An extra caution: even if it requires root password, the session could be already on sudo or root.

-I decided to go without a journal on the persistent loop file because it is saved on a VFAT.
-In this way, it is faster and stresses the USB key less, and thus increases its durability.
+I decided to go without a journal within the persistent loop file because it is saved on a VFAT.
+It is faster and stresses the USB key less, and thus increases its durability.

 ---